Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Insert a Tab Control on the Detail Section of the Form.

-3. Select the First Page of the Tab Control and display the Property Sheet (View - -> Properties).
+3. Select the First Page of the Tab Control and display the Property Sheet (View -> Properties).

 4. Change the Caption Property Value to Select Table.
-This description now appears on the First Page of Tab Control.
+This description now appears on the First Page of the Tab Control.

 List Box and Property Settings

-5. Create a List Box as shown on the design and position its child label on the top and give the Caption value Form Type.
+5. Create a List Box as shown on the design and position its child label on the top, and give the Caption value Form Type.

 6. Create a Label on the left side of the List Box and enter the Caption Text as shown.